Enalean/tuleap-documentation-en/languages/en/user-guide/baseline.rst

 Create a Baseline
 =================

-As of today, a baseline can be created from a top level milestone of the agile dashboard (most of the time, it's releases).
+As of today, a baseline can be created from a top level milestone of the Backlog (most of the time, it's releases).
 The user who creates a baseline is expected to provide a name for this baseline.

 .. figure:: ../images/screenshots/baseline/baseline.png